What is the Ideal Room Temperature?

 If you are concerned that your heating system is not heating your home effectively or efficiently (your heating bills are increasing and there's been no change in your tariff), it may be time to consider installing a new boiler, especially if the boiler is over 8 years old.

 If you think you need a new boiler and you receive certain benefits, you may be able to apply for a free boiler grant which would cover some or all of the cost of a new boiler for your home.
 Visit www.boilergrants.co.uk for more information.
 Alternatively, there are other schemes available which could help with the cost of your heating bills such as the Winter Fuel Payment and the Cold Weather Payment.

 Read more in 10 Ways to Save Money on Your Heating Bills.

-Could smart thermostat controls save you money?
+Could a smart thermostat save you money?

 Digital programmable thermostats have been around for some time which enable you to set a heating schedule according to when you will be asleep, out of the house or on holiday.
 In recent years technology has moved on even further with smart thermostats.
 These thermostats are able to monitor the weather outside, the insulation levels of the building and can automatically adjust the temperature of the heating system accordingly.

 With smart TRVs, you can also control the temperature of individual rooms in your home rather than heating every radiator to the same level.
 These thermostats can also be controlled by an app on a smart device from wherever you are in the world as long as you are connected to the internet.
 This means you can turn the heating on, off, up or down even when you're not at home and change schedules if your plans change.
 Many systems also give you greater visibility of your heating usage.
 With simple and convenient controls, intelligent technology and increased visibility, you should be able to lower your bills and carbon footprint.
 Find out more about the best smart thermostats.

 So, what's the ideal room temperature?